unicode-org/icu/docs/userguide/icu4j/index.md

 Your comments are important to making ICU4J successful.
 We are committed to investigate any bug reports or suggestions, and will use your feedback to help plan future releases.

 To submit comments, request features and report bugs, please see [ICU bug database information](http://site.icu-project.org/bugs) or contact us through the [ICU Support mailing list](http://site.icu-project.org/contacts).
 While we are not able to respond individually to each comment, we do review all comments.

-## Thank you for your interest in ICU4J!

 * * *